‘The Bear’: Ranking the 25 Best Guest Star Appearances So Far

 FX

 It takes a lot to stand up to Richie (Ebon Moss-Bachrach), but Lopez‘s Garret proved he was up for the challenge in Season 2’s notable episode, “Forks.”
-The Platonic actor may have only appeared in one episode, but he certainly made an impression on Richie and on us.
+The Platonic actor may have only appeared in that one episode originally, but he certainly made an impression on Richie and on us.
+And that feeling continued when he returned in Season 3 during the restaurant “funeral,” where he reunited with Richie.
+In Season 4, he became a part of The Bear crew when Richie hired him to help put the restaurant on track.

 Ricky Staffieri in 'The Bear' Season 2